 More importantly, Bitcoin’s emphasis on scarcity ignores the fundamentally social nature of money.
 Money derives its value not from inherent scarcity but from its acceptance within a social network as a medium of exchange and store of value.
 Historically, money functioned effectively when it was widely trusted and used, regardless of its material composition or supply limits.
 Bitcoin’s artificial scarcity may create speculative value, driving investment and hoarding, but it does not inherently make it better suited for facilitating exchange or sustaining economic activity.

-By prioritizing scarcity, Bitcoin reinforces a narrative that misunderstands money as a static commodity rather than a dynamic social tool.
+By prioritising scarcity, Bitcoin reinforces a narrative that misunderstands money as a static commodity rather than a dynamic social tool.

-Bitcoin’s decentralization is rooted in its distributed ledger system, known as the blockchain.
-Instead of relying on a central authority, Bitcoin operates through a network of nodes—computers run by individuals or organizations worldwide—that independently validate and record transactions.
-This ensures that no single entity controls the system, making it resistant to censorship, fraud, and centralized failures.
+Bitcoin’s decentralisation is rooted in its distributed ledger system, known as the blockchain.
+Instead of relying on a central authority, Bitcoin operates through a network of nodes - computers run by individuals or organisations worldwide - that independently validate and record transactions.
+This ensures that no single entity controls the system, making it resistant to censorship, fraud, and centralised failures.
 Consensus mechanisms, like Bitcoin’s proof-of-work, further secure the network by requiring computational effort to validate transactions, making manipulation exceedingly costly and impractical.
-This decentralization is key to Bitcoin’s ethos of trustless, peer-to-peer financial transactions.
+This decentralisation is key to Bitcoin’s ethos of trustless, peer-to-peer financial transactions.

-However, it would be wise here to distinguish between technological decentralization and social decentralization.
-While Bitcoin removes the need for central banks, its network still centralizes power in the hands of tech-savvy elites, early adopters, and large mining operations.
+However, it would be wise here to distinguish between technological decentralisation and social decentralisation.
+While Bitcoin removes the need for central banks, its network still centralises power in the hands of tech-savvy elites, early adopters, and large mining operations.
 This technological oligarchy is concerning, as it arguably perpetuates inequalities rather than dismantling them.
-We might question whether Bitcoin’s promise of decentralization truly aligns with broader social liberation.
+Is it a good thing, for example, for a single company like Microstrategy to own 2% of the total supply of Bitcoin?
+We might question whether Bitcoin’s promise of decentralisation truly aligns with broader social liberation.

 Bitcoin as Anti-Bank

 Bitcoin’s ethos as an “anti-bank” proposition is central to its identity as a disruptor of traditional financial systems.
-Designed as a decentralized alternative to centralized banking, Bitcoin aims to eliminate intermediaries, granting individuals full control over their money.
-Its transparent, trustless network challenges the opacity and centralized power of banks, which have long been criticized for their role in financial crises, wealth inequality, and exclusionary practices.
-For Bitcoin proponents, banks epitomize the inefficiencies, vulnerabilities, and moral hazards of centralized financial institutions, making Bitcoin’s peer-to-peer model a revolutionary departure from the traditional banking paradigm.
+Designed as a decentralised alternative to centralised banking, Bitcoin aims to eliminate intermediaries, granting individuals full control over their money.
+Its transparent, trustless network challenges the opacity and centralised power of banks, which have long been criticised for their role in financial crises, wealth inequality, and exclusionary practices.
+For Bitcoin proponents, banks epitomise the inefficiencies, vulnerabilities, and moral hasards of centralised financial institutions, making Bitcoin’s peer-to-peer model a revolutionary departure from the traditional banking paradigm.

 Moreover, Bitcoin replicates market-driven individualism, a cornerstone of neoliberal ideology.
-While it challenges the centralization of banks, it operates within the same transactional framework, prioritizing personal autonomy and competition over community-oriented alternatives.
+While it challenges the centralisation of banks, it operates within the same transactional framework, prioritising personal autonomy and competition over community-oriented alternatives.
 This ethos risks reinforcing the very economic worldview that created the problems Bitcoin seeks to solve.

 Conclusion

-Bitcoin represents a bold experiment—a reimagining of how money, power, and trust can be organized in the digital age.
-Its innovations in decentralization and peer-to-peer finance have already made a profound impact, challenging entrenched institutions and empowering individuals.
+Bitcoin represents a bold experiment - a reimagining of how money, power, and trust can be organised in the digital age.
+Its innovations in decentralisation and peer-to-peer finance have already made a profound impact, challenging entrenched institutions and empowering individuals.
 Yet, as this post has explored, Bitcoin is not without contradictions.
-Its emphasis on scarcity, its historical narrative, and its replication of capitalist structures raise important questions about whether it can fully deliver on its promise of decentralization and empowerment.
+Its emphasis on scarcity, its historical narrative, and its replication of capitalist structures raise important questions about whether it can fully deliver on its promise of decentralisation and empowerment.

 To overcome these contradictions, Bitcoin’s community and ecosystem must confront its ideological assumptions and consider how the project can evolve to better align with its transformative potential.
 Here are a few paths forward:

 1. Rethink Scarcity and Value: Bitcoin’s fixation on scarcity as a source of value could be expanded to explore alternative ways of fostering trust and utility.
-A shift from the “digital gold” narrative to one that emphasizes Bitcoin’s capacity to serve as a tool for social coordination, cooperation, and inclusivity would encourage broader adoption and more diverse applications.
+A shift from the “digital gold” narrative to one that emphasises Bitcoin’s capacity to serve as a tool for social coordination, cooperation, and inclusivity would encourage broader adoption and more diverse applications.
+This is already happening thanks to the Lightning network.

-2. Foster Greater Social Decentralization: While Bitcoin is technologically decentralized, its ecosystem often concentrates power among early adopters, miners, and those with technical expertise.
-Encouraging initiatives that democratize access—such as improved user education, reducing barriers to entry for operating nodes, and exploring alternative consensus mechanisms—could help distribute power more equitably within the network.
+2. Foster Greater Social Decentralisation: While Bitcoin is technologically decentralised, its ecosystem often concentrates power among early adopters, miners, and those with technical expertise.
+Encouraging initiatives that democratise access - such as improved user education and reducing barriers to entry for operating nodes could help distribute power more equitably within the network.

-3. Develop Complementary Systems of Cooperation: Bitcoin could be a foundation for creating systems that prioritize mutual aid, collaboration, and care over competition.
-For example, building community-oriented applications on Bitcoin’s infrastructure or supporting decentralized autonomous organizations (DAOs) that align with cooperative principles could offer a counterbalance to market-driven individualism.
+3. Develop Complementary Systems of Cooperation: Bitcoin could be a foundation for creating systems that prioritise mutual aid, collaboration, and care over competition.
+For example, building community-oriented applications on Bitcoin’s infrastructure or supporting decentralised autonomous organisations (DAOs) that align with cooperative principles could offer a counterbalance to market-driven individualism.

 4. Engage with Critique and Diverse Perspectives: Bitcoin’s community must embrace pluralism, welcoming critiques and diverse viewpoints to prevent the kind of dogmatism that stifles innovation.
 This includes learning from disciplines like anthropology, sociology, and political economy to deepen the project’s understanding of money’s social role and adapt its vision accordingly.

 ⚡️ Enjoyed this post?
-Spread some sats around you oligarch piece of shit!
+Be a good oligarch and spread some sats around.
 Tip me via my Lightning address: [email protected]